This is Insane. Don’t ever get scanned by TSA.

 Unfortunately, DNA damage is not limited only to THz wave exposure.
 Other research has been done that reveals lower frequency microwaves used by cell phones and Wi-Fi cause some harm to DNA over time as well. [“Single- and double-strand DNA breaks in rat brain cells after acute exposure to radiofrequency electromagnetic radiation.”] //Terrance Aym

-Posted by Bob Nichols on Dec 17 2010, With 0 Reads, Filed under 9/11, Corruption, Politics.
+Posted by Bob Nichols on December 17, 2010, With 1120 Reads Filed under 9/11, Corruption, Politics.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.